maya/la-coronavirus-cases/index.md

 <div class="usa-prose" markdown="1">
   <p class="font-sans-2xs">*These numbers are subject to change based on further investigation.</p>
   <p class="font-sans-2xs">This table includes Pasadena and Long Beach which are part of LA County, but outside of LA City.</p>
   <p class="font-sans-2xs">This uses LA County language.
-Reported cases is limited to tests administered.
-“Positive tests” would be more accurate.</p>
+“Total” implies that we know the full extent of the problem, but it’s limited to tests administered.
+“Positive tests” or “cumulative cases” would be more accurate.</p>

 Always check with trusted sources for the latest accurate information about novel coronavirus:
 - [Los Angeles County Department of Public Health](http://publichealth.lacounty.gov/media/Coronavirus/)